dennyciccia/backup-fault-tolerant/README.md

-# Peer-to-peer backup
+# Fault tolerant backup system

-The project consists of implementing a distributed fault-tolerant system for backing up files.
+The project consists of implementing a prototype of a distributed fault-tolerant system for backing up files.
 Each node, in addition to accessing its own files, keeps a copy of the files of the other nodes, so if a node stops working, the backup is not lost because there will be several copies on the other nodes.

 ## Agents